 Karnataka is one of the many Indian states with a hostile attitude towards gambling.
-The state has explicit provisions in its own legislation, the Karnataka Police Act, 1963 the applicable law to prevent gambling in the state.
+The state has explicit provisions in its own legislation, the Karnataka Police Act, 1963 to prevent gambling in the state.
 Several portions of this Act are similar to the archaic Public Gambling Act, 1867, of the Government of India.

-Betting on horse racing has been ruled as a game of skill by the Honorable Supreme Court of India since it involves many things that require knowledge and experience – like knowing horse breeds, judging the form of both the horse and the jockey’s form and ability, in addition to other actors.
+Betting on horse racing has been ruled as a game of skill by the Honorable Supreme Court of India since it involves many things that require knowledge and experience – like knowing horse breeds, judging the form of both the horse and the jockey’s form, the state of the track, and other factors.

-According to The Mysore Betting Tax And Race Courses Licensing (Karnataka Amendment) Act, 1974, the Government of Karnataka permitted the BTC to conduct off course betting under a mutual arrangement with the RWITC or Royal Western India Turf Club Limited, Bombay from May 1973.
+According to The Mysore Betting Tax And Race Courses Licensing (Karnataka Amendment) Act, 1974, the Government of Karnataka permitted the BTC to conduct off-course betting under a mutual arrangement with the RWITC or Royal Western India Turf Club Limited, Bombay from May 1973.
 The objective of this was to prevent illegal betting and help the state government and the BTC earn revenue and create employment for a large number of people.
-A full-fledged off course betting center also exists at Mangalore.
+A full-fledged off-course betting centre also exists at Mangalore.

 The other prestigious club in Karnataka is the Mysore Race Club, a three hours drive from the capital city of Bangalore.
 The club also hosts a number of high profile races and was the first to introduce horse racing in the state under the patronage of the rulers of Mysore.